MeteoSwiss/nwp-fdb-polytope-demo/README.md

 Afterwards connect to the external Jupyter server from the notebook with the url from container log.

-To rebuild and run the container with local changes, do the following
+To rebuild and run the container with local changes, run the following

 ```sh
 podman build --network=host --pull --target notebook -t polytope-demo .